Michael Fish: Hurricane controversy

-A few hours before the Great Storm of 1987 broke, on 15 October 1987, he said during a forecast: "Earlier on today, apparently, a woman rang the BBC and said she heard there was a hurricane on the way.
+A few hours before the Great Storm of 1987 broke, on 15 October 1987, Fish said during a televised weather forecast: "Earlier on today, apparently, a woman rang the BBC and said she heard there was a hurricane on the way.
 Well, if you're watching, don't worry, there isn't!".
-The storm was the worst to hit South East England for three centuries, causing record damage and killing 19 people.
+This was seen as heavily downplaying the expected severity of the storm, which was in fact the worst to hit South East England for three centuries, causing record damage and killing 19 people.

 In later years, Fish claimed that he had been referring to that year's Atlantic Hurricane Floyd affecting the Florida Keys at the time, in a link to a news story in the BBC One O'Clock News that preceded the weather bulletin.
-But he did not mention Florida in his forecast, which was made amid widespread worries about a coming storm: that morning, the Surrey Mirror had warned of "furious gales", so both his caller and his viewers likely believed he was referring to Britain.
-Fish did go on to warn of high winds for the UK, although the storm that actually occurred was far stronger than he had predicted, albeit technically not a hurricane.
-15 years later he commented that if he were given a penny for every mention of that forecast, he would be a millionaire.
+However, he did not mention Florida in the forecast, which was made amid widespread worries about a coming storm: that morning, the Surrey Mirror had warned of "furious gales".
+He did go on to warn of high winds for the UK, although the storm that actually occurred was far stronger than he had predicted, albeit technically not a hurricane.
+15 years later he commented that if he were given a penny for every mention of that episode of The Weather, he would be a millionaire.
 In 2012, a clip of the bulletin was shown as part of a video montage in the London 2012 Summer Olympics opening ceremony.

-In reaction to the controversy, the term "the Michael Fish effect" has been coined, whereby British weathermen are now inclined to predict "a worst-case scenario in order to avoid being caught out".
+In reaction to the controversy, the term "the Michael Fish effect" has been coined, whereby British weather forecasters are now inclined to predict "a worst-case scenario in order to avoid being caught out".
 The term "Michael Fish moment" is applied to public forecasts, on any topic, which turn out to be embarrassingly wrong.

-Fish said in a BBC interview that there was actually no woman caller who phoned in to the BBC regarding the storm, although over the years many have claimed to be her.
-It was in fact a white lie he made up himself, as a colleague in the studio (presumably a BBC employee, although Fish himself technically worked for the Met Office as a civil servant) told him his mother in Wales was going to Florida and mentioned she had heard there was a storm coming, so he thought it would be a good opening line to start the forecast with, and said "Earlier on today, apparently, a woman rang the BBC...".
+In a 2012 BBC interview, Fish claimed that, contrary to his prior statements, the woman caller did not actually exist, despite a number of women claiming to be her over the years.
+It was, he claimed, a white lie he made up himself.
+According to Fish, a colleague in the studio had mentioned that his mother, who lived in Wales, was going to Florida, and was worried about whether it would be safe to travel with Hurricane Floyd being active.
+Fish claims that he thought it would be a good opening line to start off the weather forecast, and so invented the caller as a means to work it in.